|

 a.
 An organization may wish to make it difficult for certain employees

-access the public Internet, in order to reduce the amount of unproductive time
+to access the public Internet, in order to reduce the amount of unproductive time

 employees spend "surfing the ‘Net" on subjects unrelated to their jobs.
+Without a

 browser, accessing the Internet's World Wide Web is impractical.